fwinkl/fwinkl.github.io/_scig/2023-MonteRosaTrek.md

 - Buy your one-way train ticket before departure
 - Optional:
   - Demi-tarif and alpine club membership card if available
+  - Bathing suit for the brave ones (there are many lakes on the way)
   - Sandals or flip-flops for the train ride can be comfy (otherwise huts provide slippers)
   - Thermos bottle (huts usually provide tea for the day in the morning)